 And then there’s Starbucks, which is having tremendous success in China and doing so in a surprisingly pain-free way.
 It hasn’t faced significant regulation.
 It hasn’t faced significant competition from a state-backed entity or other.
 In fact, after 18 years in China, it still does not have a serious competitor in the Mainland.
 That’s pretty unprecedented and very strange.
 More on this unusual situation below, but first some background on my long and obsessive history with Starbucks China.

-My area of research is rising Chinese consumers, which are as big an economic phenomenon as you will find anywhere in the world.
+My area of research is rising Chinese consumers (and digital China), which are as big an economic phenomenon as you will find anywhere.
 But I don’t focus on the demographics of this group.
 Instead, I focus on the competition for them.
 I study the fights, such as the experiences of multinationals like Apple, Coca Cola, Walmart, KFC and Uber in China.
 And the experiences of dominant Chinese companies like Tencent, Haier and and Lenovo.
 My interest is the competitive dynamics and what it takes to win the fight for rising Chinese consumers.
 This mostly means looking at a shifting dynamic between three forces: consumer behavior, competitive dynamics and state involvement.

 I am also a huge Starbucks fan.
 Most of my four books and +150 articles have been written in various Starbucks around the world.
 I can tell you in great detail where the best Starbucks are in China (the 24-hour outlet in the Kerry Center Beijing is a favorite), which New York outlets usually have available seating (forget midtown) and why the Starbucks in Saudi Arabia used to have a different logo (a palm tree instead of a woman).
 Although I have never quite understood why the ones in Rio de Janeiro always open 20 minutes late, which annoys me to no end.